lI4Nl/bloom-stick/README.md

 * Games *
 - Flight of the Amazon Queen (French version under

+### Compiling

+The Bloom Stick project is a compilation of softwares built around precompiled binaries of Attract-Mode, no source code modification on the different software is made.
+(this is not the aim of the project).

 ### Changelog

 For more details regarding the features and games added with the different versions of Bloom Stick, see the [CHANGELOG](https://github.com/lI4Nl/bloom-stick/blob/master/CHANGELOG.MD) page.